 242. Therapeutic substances to be manufactured on licensed premises

-(1) A person shall not manufacture for sale any therapeutic substance unless the therapeutic substance is manufactured on premises which are licensed by the Executive Director, Public Health, for the purpose.
+(1) A person shall not manufacture for sale any therapeutic substance unless the therapeutic substance is manufactured on premises which are licensed by the Chief Health Officer for the purpose.

 (2) An application for a licence in respect of premises shall be made —